-Suspension is the separation of a student or student organization from the Institution for a specified period of time and includes all instructional delivery methods (i.e., on ground, on-line, distance education, etc.).
+Separation of a student or a student organization from the University for a specified period of time.
+This includes all instructional delivery methods (including, but not limited to, on ground, on-line, distance education, etc.).
 Suspension may be accompanied by special conditions for readmission or recognition.
-Any student receiving a sanction of suspension shall be restricted from the campus of MTSU during the period of separation unless on official business with the University verified in writing by the Dean of Student Life.
-A suspended student must submit a written request to be on campus to the Dean of Student Life a minimum of 48 hours in advance of the scheduled time of his/her business on campus.
-The request must specify the specific reason to be on campus and the location that the student wishes to visit.
-Students who have been suspended are not permitted to live or board in University facilities or housing unless otherwise approved or provided by the University;
+Any student or student organization receiving a sanction of suspension shall be restricted from the campus of MTSU during the period of separation unless on official business with the University verified in writing by the Dean of Students' office.
+A suspended student must submit a written request to be on campus to the Dean of Students a minimum of forty-eight (48) hours in advance of the scheduled time of his/her business on campus.
+The request must specify the specific reason the student seeks to be on campus and the location that the student wishes to visit.
+The Dean of Students will issue a written decision regarding the request to be on campus, and the student is expected to carry that written decision with him/her during the time of the visit, if the request is approved.
+Students who have been suspended are not permitted to live or board in University facilities or housing unless otherwise approved or provided by the University.
+This sanction will be enforced with a University Police trespass restriction, if necessary;